pauldambra/Offline-MVC4-Cache-Manifest/ReadMe.md

 An MVC4 site which builds a cache.manifest file containing all the files in the Content and Scripts folder (because they're where static files tend to go in MVC projects)

+The application uses [the FileSystemWatcher class](http://msdn.microsoft.com/en-us/library/system.io.filesystemwatcher.aspx) to change the Cache.Manifest only when a monitored asset folder changes.

 Feedback more than welcome!

 Gotchas